Egypt's Christians seek to be heard in election

 One concern for Christians is that Islamists will dominate the parliament that will pick an assembly to write a new constitution, in which they might enshrine Islamic laws.

-"They are specifically concerned about that because they have been victims of continuous attempts to give Egypt an Islamic-flavoured legislation," said Youssef Sidhom, editor-in-chief of Orthodox Coptic newspaper al-Watani.
+"They are specifically concerned about that because they have been victims of continuous attempts to give Egypt an Islamic-flavored legislation," said Youssef Sidhom, editor-in-chief of Orthodox Coptic newspaper al-Watani.

-"They are sceptical about what will be their fate under any Islamic majority in our parliament," he said.
+"They are skeptical about what will be their fate under any Islamic majority in our parliament," he said.

 "Even if defeating the Islamic wing is far fetched, at least the Islamic wing will not end up with an overwhelming majority in the parliament," said Sidhom.